Skshee/cryptonite_taskphase_Suvan/LinuxLuminarium/PipingPaths/11)SplitPipingstderr&stdout.md

 ![Error in loading image](image-14.png)

-In the 1st prompt I
+In the 1st prompt I didn't use "Process Substitution" properly which I why it threw an error.

 In the 2nd prompt, I made the mistake of using the pipe command unnecessarily.`"|" is used to pipe stdout to another command`, but in this case, you want to use process substitution to handle both stdout and stderr separately.